 - Use the Live Support widget to ask us a question.

-We hope that you have found this guide to making an injury claim after a car accident helpful.
-How long do you have to report a car accident?
-For more advice, you may want to read these guides to making a compensation claim for an accident.
+We hope that you have found this guide to seeking compensation after a car accident helpful.
+How long do you have to report a collision?
+For more advice, you may want to read these guides to seeking compensation for an accident.

 Page by AE